War Horse Creek

 War Horse Creek, an initiative of Living Free Animal Sanctuary, is a program by veterans, for veterans, assisting with the transition from military to civilian life.

-Currently offering 3-day sessions, veterans make their way up the beautiful San Jacinto Mountains to participate in a program based around the “Collaborative Horsemanship” modality.
-This approach gives veterans the opportunity to master skills that often go dormant during their military tenure – empathy, patience, understanding, kindness and compassion.
-Once these skills are mastered with the mustangs, they will be ingrained as adaptive habits that can be transferred to family, friends and society.
+Currently offering 1-day workshops, veterans make their way up the beautiful San Jacinto Mountains to participate in a program that blends the EAGALA model of equine-assisted therapy with our Collaborative Horsemanship training.
+This approach helps veterans revive essential skills that may become dormant during their military service—empathy, patience, understanding, kindness, and compassion.
+Once mastered with the horses, these skills can become adaptive habits, enriching relationships with family, friends, and society.

 Ultimately, the goal of War Horse Creek is to inspire a sea of change in the way we, as a society, welcome our warriors home, and reduce the cost of military service on veterans and their families.